openSUSE/news-o-o/_posts/2011-04-04-people-of-opensuse-per-jessen.markdown

 Nothing in particular.
 I'm just being loyal to my favourite distro.

-#### What do you think was your most important contribution to the openSUSE project/community or what is the contribution that youâ€™re most proud of?
+#### What do you think was your most important contribution to the openSUSE project/community or what is the contribution that you’re most proud of?

 I was quite pleased with myself when I succeeded in upgrading nasm (mostly to incorporate a patch I had submitted to the nasm-project a year ago), but it's hardly an important contribution.